 You click on the link in your confirmation email to attend your second consultation online, which will take approx 30 mins.

 You'll receive an email with a link to make your second appointment and pay $320 which will cover the private fees for managing your medical abortion including consultations,

 You arrange for and get your ultrasound done locally as soon as possible, We'll invite you to make your second appointment once we've received your results.

 You take the first tablet (1st Step) which stops the pregnancy.
 You wait 24 hours for this medication to take effect before taking the second medication.

-Your final follow up appointment with the Doctor is important to make sure that all is well following the procedure.
+One week later, we'll contact you to make sure that all is well following the procedure.
 No charge for this appointment.

 Note: There can be issues that may arise throughout this process, which could mean that your procedure won't go exactly as laid out here.
 All known potential risks are described in the information that you must read before committing to Medical Abortion via Tele-Health.

 The Tele-Abortion process in detail...

 1. Understanding & Suitability